 In so ruling, Smith overruled a unanimous nine year old decision in Grovey v.
 Townsend that held that the Texas Democratic Party’s race-based restrictions on voting in primaries was constitutional because it was not state action, and thus it had not been endorsed or authorized by the state.

-The implications of Smith had far-reaching effects on race relations in the South.
 It was the watershed in the struggle for Black rights, and it signaled the beginning of the Second Reconstruction and the modern civil rights movement.
 The political and social advances of Blacks simply could not have occurred without the changes that came in the wake of the overthrow of the Democratic white primary.

 Marshall characterized the ruling of Smith, which he considered his most important case, as “so clear and free of ambiguity” that the right of Blacks to participate in primaries was established “once and for all.”

 African-American voter registration vastly improved immediately following the Court’s ruling in Smith, causing Marshall to recognize the case as “a giant milestone in the progress of Negro Americans toward full citizenship.”